 - Are there any key components of you plan that are not included in the package deal?

 - Overall, what will it cost you monthly to run your email marketing plan and does this align with your budget?
 As your blog and your list grow, how will your cost?

 There are TONS of providers to pick from.
-Here are a few I hear mentioned the post in my blogging network:
+Here are a the top ones that seemed to be recommended the most by other bloggers: